Prag8855/aab/content/guides/website-compliance-germany.md

 ### Legal basis

-In the European Union, cookies were regulated by the [Cookie Directive](https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:337:0011:0036:En:PDF) and now by the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/), particularly articles 6 and 7.
+In the [[European Union]], cookies were regulated by the [Cookie Directive](https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:337:0011:0036:En:PDF) and now by the [General Data Protection Regulation (GDPR)](https://gdpr-info.eu/), particularly articles 6 and 7.

 ### Examples